eugene274/NewTpcAnalyzer/README.md

 #### Offset/slope propagation

-For `dY = (slave_Y - master_Y)` we believe upstream TPC represented by
-_master_Y_ is calibrated, so _master_Y_ is true Y in TPC.
-To satisfy this condition we estimate true 'Y' in upstream TPC.
+After we get `offset (t)` and `slope (t)` we can proceed to the next TPC.
+Our current TPC becomes reference fot the following one, so we have to estimate true values of `Y` with formula.

 ```
 Y_prim = Y - Y*slope - offset
 ```

 where _slope_ and _offset_ are taken from previous step.
-This step produces instability increasing from step to step: fluctuation of slope/offset in MTPCL-TOFL will affect VTPC2-MTPCL and so on.
+Note, this step produces instability increasing from step to step: fluctuation of slope/offset in MTPCL-TOFL will affect VTPC2-MTPCL and so on till VTPC1 and MTPCR .

 #### Smoothing (new)